riyaddecoder/react-audio-play/README.md

 ## react-audio-play

-`react-audio-play` is a simple and customizable audio player npm package for React applications.
+`react-audio-play` is a simple, lightweight and customizable audio player npm package for React applications.
 It provides an easy-to-use interface to play audio files in your React components with minimal setup.

 ![react-audio-play](https://example.com/react-audio-play-demo.gif)